Epiconcept-Paris/epidemio_slides_template/README.md

 ## Pre-requisites

+- R 4.0 or later
+- RStudio or VSCode (with the Quarto extension installed)
+- The R package "quarto"
 - Markdown syntax knowledge
-- Basic knowledge of HTML and CSS can be useful if you want to add your own customizations.
+- Basic knowledge of HTML and CSS

 ## Usage